Erlandla/cardgames/README.md

-This prosject is something I want to do in my spare time for fun.
+This project is something I want to do in my spare time for fun.